jakericedesigns/houdini_black_magic/README.md

 ```

-### MOVING ON TO THE SECOND WRANGLE.
-MAKE IT A DETAIL BOYE
+### IN WRANGLE #2:

 Right click you vexpression and drop down a keyframe and set the vexpression language to python.
 BOOM we're in.

-We're going to do some ultra dumb shit, let's use python to write VEX.
 Like any python expression you need to return your result.
 So any string we return that contains vex code will get executed by this parameter.

-### SET THE BOTTOM WRANGLE TO RUN AS A PYTHON EXPRESSION

 ```py
 node = hou.pwd()